getsolus/solus-site.github.io/content/blog/2018-01-30-upgrades-cleanups-and-optimizations.md

 For starters, we upgraded opencv, the computer vision and machine learning library used for multimedia applications like digikam and nomacs, to 3.4.0.
 OpenCV 3.4.0 has a load of optimizations for its forward pass DNN module as well as caching improvements.

 While users won't necessarily see the OpenCV improvements (*get it, because computer vision*), something they're more likely to notice if they're a fan of applications like Noise, Midori, and Vocal are the improvements and fixes to Granite 0.5 that landed in the Solus repos.
-We think elementary's [blog post](https://medium.com/elementaryos/granite-0-5-is-here-dafc4436ac09) summarizes it far better than we can, so go check it out!
+We think elementary OS's [blog post](https://medium.com/elementaryos/granite-0-5-is-here-dafc4436ac09) summarizes it far better than we can, so go check it out!

 We upgraded libsodium, which is a cryptography library utilized in a multitude of messaging and editing software available on Solus, such as toxcore + qTox and et.